top of page

 • About | Integrity Christian Collaborative

+About the collaborative and how you can participate.
 About Integrity Christian Collective Collaborative committed to creating an outline & overview of the entire Christian Bible!
 Discover the Bible The Old and New Testament Welcome to Integrity Christian Collective, your outline and resource for all your Bible learning needs.
 We specialize in providing a guide to the Bible (NIV) for both the Old and New Testament.
 Our Bible experts are dedicated to helping you understand the Bible's teachings, history, and significance.
 We can offer personalized materials, and access to our online community.
 Whether you're a beginner or an advanced learner, Integrity Christian Collective is here to help you on your journey to discovering the Bible!
 As soon as we cover the basics, a new chapter can unfold!
 Till then, please feel free to request anything that can help you; and topics for the blog and podcast that's currently also in process.
 Some of the Books don't have summaries online yet, but if you request one, they'll be extra effort to get it available.
 Read Our Blog FAVORITE PROVERBS: Chpt.
 15 1-33 A SOFT ANS WER TURNS AWAY WRATH (NKJV) 1 A soft answer turns away wrath, b ut a harsh word stirs up anger.
 2 The tongue of the wise uses knowledge rightly, but the mouth of fools pours forth foolishness.
 3 The eyes of the Lord are in every place, keeping watch on the evil and the good.
 4 A wholesome tongue is a tree of life, but perversenes s in it breaks the spirit.
 5 A fool despises his father’s instruction, but he who receives correction is prudent.
 6 In the house of the righteous there is much treasure, but in the revenue of the wicked is trouble.
 7 The lips of the w ise disperse knowledge, bu t the heart of the fool does not do so.
 8 The sacrifice of the wicked is an abomination to the Lord, b ut the prayer of the upright is His delight.
 9 The way of the wicked is an abomination to the Lord, b ut He loves him who follows righteousness.
 10 Harsh discipline is for him who forsakes the way, and he who hates correction will die.
 11 Hell and Destruction are before the Lord; so how much more the hearts of the sons of men.
 12 A scoffer does not love one who corrects him, n or will he go to the wise.
 13 A merr y heart makes a cheerful face, but by sorrow of the heart the spirit is broken.
 14 The heart of him who has understanding seeks knowledge, but the mouth of fools feeds on foolishness .
 15 All the days of the afflicted are evil, but he who is of a merry heart has a continual feast.
 16 Better is a little with the fear of the Lord, than great treasure with trouble.
 17 Better is a dinner of herbs where love is, than a fatted calf with hatred.
 18 A wrathful man stirs up strife, but he who is slow to anger allays contention.
 19 The way of the lazy man is like a hedge of thorns, but the way of the upright is a highway.
 20 A wise son makes a father glad, but a foolish man despises his mother.
 21 Folly is joy to him who is destitute of discernment, but a man of understanding walks uprightly.
 22 Without counsel, plans go awry, but in the multitude of counselors they are established.
 23 A man has joy by the answer of his mouth, and a word spoken in due season, how good it is!
 24 The way of life winds upward for the wise, that he may turn away from hell below.
 25 The Lord will destroy the house of the proud, but He will establish the boundary of the widow.
 26 The thoughts of the wicked are an abomination to the Lord, but the words of the pure are pleasant.
 27 He who is greedy for gain troubles his own house, but he who hates bribes will live.
 28 The heart of the righteous studies how to answer, but the mouth of the wic ked pours forth evil.
 29 The Lord is far from the wicked, but He hears the prayer of the righteous.
 30 The light o f the eyes rejoices the heart, and a good report makes the bones healthy.
 31 The ear that hears the rebukes of life will abide among the wise.
 32 He who disdain s instruction despises his own soul, but he who heeds rebuke gets understanding.
 33 The fear of the Lord is the instruction of wisdom, And before honor is humility.
 FAVORITE CHAPTER: 1 Corinthians 13 1-13 THE GREATEST GIFT (NKJV and NIV) 1 Though I speak with the tongues of men and of angels, but have not love, I have become sounding bras s or a clanging cymbal.
 2 And though I have the gift of prophecy, and understand all mysteries and all knowledge, and though I have all faith, so that I could remove mountains, but have not love, I am nothing.
 3 And though I bestow all my goods to feed the poor, and though I give my body to be burned, but have not love, it profits me nothing.
 4 Love suffers long (is patient) and is kind; l ove does not envy; love does not parade (boast) itself, is not arrogant (proud or puffed up); 5 do es not behave rudely, does not seek its own (self-seeking), is not easily angered (provoked), thi nks no evil (and keeps no re cord of wrongs); 6 does not rejoice in iniquity, but rejoices in the truth; 7 bears all things, believes all things, hopes all things, endures all things.
 8 Love never fails.
 But whether there are prophecies, they will fail; whether there are tongues, they will cease; whether there is knowledge, it will vanish away.
 9 For we know in part and we prophesy in part.
 10 But when that which is perfect has come, then that which is in part will be done away.
 11 When I was a child, I spoke as a ch ild, I understood as a child, I thought as a child; but when I became a man, I put away c hildish things.
 12 For now we see in a mirror, dimly, but then face to face.
 Now I know in part, but then I shall know just as I also am known.
 13 And now abide faith, hope, love, these three; but the greatest of these is love.

 View All